123njjakhar/NJ_USERBOT/README.md

 - Open the terminal.
 - Paste this code.

-`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/ITS-LEGENDBOT/LEGENDBOT/master/LegendString.py && python3 LegendString.py`
+`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/ITS-NJ_USERBOT/NJBOT/master/String.py && python3 String.py`
 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
 - Note that Termux Doesn't show passwords when filled.
 Just paste your password and hit enter.
-- Your LegendBot Session Will be saved in your Telegram Saved Message.
+- Your NJ_USERBot Session Will be saved in your Telegram Saved Message.

 ## Self Host VPS